 - Click the drop-down button next to this account and select the Editor’s privileges.

-- Head to your receiver inbox and accept the link from sender to access the shred folder.
+- Head to your receiver inbox and accept the link from the sender to access the shred folder.

-3- Change the ownership of shared Folder:
+3- Change the ownership of the shared Folder:

-- In the drop-down arrow next to your receiver’s email address select Transfer ownership from the list.
+- In the drop-down arrow next to your receiver’s email address, select Transfer ownership from the list.

-- On the prompt asking for the confirmation, click the Send Invitation button and click close.
+- On the prompt asking for the confirmation, click the Send Invitation button and click Close.

 - Head to your receiver’s account and open the ownership invite email.